bodo-ai/PyDough/documentation/usage.md

   c_mktsegment = 'AUTOMOBILE'
 ```

-Python code to generate SQL to get the top 5 suppliers with the highest revenue.
-The code snippet uses variables provided in the environment context to filter by nation, ship mode and year:
+This next example is of Python code to generate SQL to get the top 5 suppliers with the highest revenue.
+The code snippet uses variables provided in the environment context to filter by nation, ship mode and year (`TARGET_NATION`, `DESIRED_SHIP_MODE` and `REQUESTED_SHIP_YEAR`):
 ```py
 # Example of a multi-line pydough code snippet that uses intermetiate results to
 # build the final query.
 For this query we set 3 environment variables: